 Please note that this sharing of Your Personal Data does not entitle such third parties to send you marketing or promotional messages: it is shared to ensure we can adequately fulfil our responsibilities to you, and as otherwise set out in this Customer Privacy Notice.

 We do not envisage that the performance by us of our service will involve Your Personal Data being transferred outside of the European Economic Area.
+However, in the event that we transfer information to countries outside of the European Economic Area (which includes countries in the European Union as well as Iceland, Liechtenstein and Norway).

 Security and retention of Your Personal Data